-When the first digit of the parameter number is an δ , then the next two digits NN is the parameter group number to be downloaded to set parameters to new values.
+When the first digit is an 8, then the next two digits NN are the parameter group number to be downloaded to set parameters to new values.
 The rest of the string contains the new parameter values for that group.

-When the first digit is a 9, then the next two digits NN is the parameter group number to be uploaded from the scanner to permit their values to be reviewed.
+When the first digit is a 9, then the next two digits NN are the parameter group number to be uploaded from the scanner to permit their values to be reviewed.